annotation/text-fabric/docs/Add.md

 text-fabric bhsa --mod=etcbc/valence/tf,etcbc/lingo/heads/tf
 ```

-By now unsurprising things happen: the `heads` feature and friends are downloaded and made ready for import.
+Unsurprisingly: the `heads` feature and friends are downloaded and made ready for import.

 You can test it by means of this query